 This page leads with a brief summary of academic activities at UNIMAK.
-For more information download a copy of the University Prospectus from the Downloads Page, or follow the links to courses at the foot of this page.
+For more information download a copy of the University Prospectus, or follow the links to courses at the foot of this page.

 Activities at the Fatima College are structured around three major areas: